The following Tax practice note produced in partnership with Martin Wilson provides comprehensive and up to date legal information covering:

 On most property acquisitions, the buyer, through the buyer’s solicitor, should ask a number of standard questions, some of which will relate to capital allowances (purchases at auction may be an exception).

 These questions need to be answered by the seller to the buyer’s satisfaction: they are important and can have a significant impact on the buyer’s claim for allowances.
 Answers such as ‘not applicable’, ‘don’t know’, ‘ask accountant’ or 'buyer to make own enquiries' are unacceptable.
 Very often, the buyer’s position can be adversely affected by documentation, including the replies to these queries, and there is little or no scope to correct mistakes or omissions that were made before completion.
-Failure to act appropriately to unacceptable replies from the seller is an increasing source of claims against advisers.
+Failure to act appropriately to unacceptable replies from the seller is a common source of claims against advisers.

-The most widely used version of pre-contract enquiries is the form CPSE.1 ‘General pre-contract enquiries for all commercial property transactions’, prepared
+The most widely used version of pre-contract enquiries is the form CPSE.1 ‘General pre-contract enquiries for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.